Understanding the invader-driven replicator dynamics: Invader-driven fitness matrix and -species steady state

-Recall that if species $i$ is present at equilibrium, its steady state frequency is $z^*_i = 1 - \frac{Q^*}{\lambda_i}$ and this implies that all the $\lambda_i$ corresponding to the coexisting species must have the same sign as $Q^*$.
-Summing up all the frequencies for all coexisting species, we deduce that with $n$ is the number of persisting species at steady state.
-We have the following proposition.
+Hence, if species $i$ is present at equilibrium, its steady state frequency satisfies $0\leq 1-z^*_i= \frac{Q^*}{\lambda_i}$ and this implies that all the $\lambda_i$ corresponding to the coexisting species must have the same sign as $Q^*$.
+Assume that there is $k$-coexisting species,summing up all the frequencies yields to with $k$ is the number of persisting species at steady state.
+Before presenting the main results, we provide an illustration of this type of replicator dynamics in Figure \ref{fig:dynamics}.